 Yes.
 Several river guide outfitters operate tours on this section of the Colorado River.

 Most of them are based in Boulder City and Las Vegas, NV – both of which are less than an hour away.
-Although I took a self-guided tour, I came away with a favorable impression of River Dogz based on some interaction I had with one of their guides and how much fun his group seemed to be having.
+Although I chose the self-guided tour option, I came away with a favorable impression of River Dogz based on some interaction I had with one of their guides.
+He was very professional and his group seemed to be having a lot of fun.

 Want to experience my Arizona adventures as they happen?